How to Plan a Solo Gallery Exhibition (With a Dash of Virgo Energy!)

 Step 6: Opening Night Vibes

 The opening reception is like your artwork's wedding day—everything needs to be perfect, and you’ll want people to celebrate it as much as you do.
 After all the hard work is done this is time to relax.
-Don’t forget to think about refreshments, music, and perhaps a short speech (if public speaking is your thing).
+Consider refreshments, music, and perhaps a short speech (if public speaking is your thing).
 You want guests to feel welcome and excited as they walk into your artistic world.
-Myself, I love a delicious charcuterie board so included that as part of my little refreshments.
+Myself, I love a delicious charcuterie board so I included that as part of my little refreshments table.

 Final Thoughts: Letting the Art Speak